dwid-org/uri/CONTRIBUTING.md

 ## Code of Conduct

-The [IETF Guidelines for Conduct](https://tools.ietf.org/html/rfc7154) applies to all Working Group communications and meetings.
+The [IETF Guidelines for Conduct](https://tools.ietf.org/html/rfc7154) applies to all of our communications and meetings.

 ## NOTE WELL